paragbaxi/qualysguard_remediation_ignore_by_report_template/README.md

 Python 2.6+ script proof of concept that will take in 2 Qualys XML vulnerability scan reports.
 The two XML vulnerability scan reports input parameters are (order does not matter):

 - All vulns.
-- All vulns with option to ignore inactive kernel vulnerabilities.
+- All vulns with option to ignore any kind of vulnerabilities.

+The following example is for ignoring non-running kernels:

 The script then extracts the remediation tickets numbers for vulnerabilities that were discovered on an inactive kernel.
 Note that this is on a per host level, not at a per QID level.